Skip to main content

 Chronic stress provides another powerful example of how hormonal dysregulation impacts organ health.
 The adrenal glands respond to stress by releasing cortisol, the body’s primary stress hormone.
 In short bursts, cortisol is vital for survival.
 When stress becomes chronic, cortisol levels can remain persistently high, a state known as hypercortisolism.

-This has a corrosive effect on multiple organ systems.
-Chronically elevated cortisol can lead to high blood pressure, placing a strain on the heart and blood vessels.
-It can disrupt glucose metabolism, increasing the risk for type 2 diabetes.
 Furthermore, it can suppress the immune system, making the body more vulnerable to infections, and can even impact brain function, contributing to mood changes and cognitive difficulties.
 The story of chronic stress is the story of how a single, sustained hormonal imbalance can systematically degrade the body’s resilience and organ function.

 Intermediate

 Moving beyond the foundational understanding of hormonal influence, we can examine the specific pathways through which these imbalances inflict long-term organ damage.
 The body’s hormonal axes, such as the Hypothalamic-Pituitary-Adrenal (HPA) axis and the Hypothalamic-Pituitary-Gonadal (HPG) axis, are elegant feedback loops designed to maintain equilibrium.
-Chronic imbalances disrupt these loops, leading to a state of sustained physiological stress that alters organ structure and function.
-This section explores the clinical protocols designed to address these disruptions and the mechanisms by which they aim to restore balance and mitigate organ damage.

 Testosterone deficiency in men, for instance, is not merely a matter of declining libido and energy.
 Low testosterone is associated with an increased risk of cardiovascular disease.
 The mechanisms are multifaceted.
 Testosterone has a vasodilatory effect on blood vessels, helping to maintain healthy blood flow.

 It also plays a role in regulating cholesterol levels and body composition.
 When testosterone levels are chronically low, men are more susceptible to accumulating visceral fat, developing insulin resistance, and experiencing unfavorable changes in their lipid profiles, all of which are established risk factors for atherosclerosis and cardiovascular events.
-(TRT) in hypogonadal men is designed to restore physiological levels of this hormone, thereby addressing these underlying risk factors.
+Testosterone replacement therapy (TRT) in hypogonadal men is designed to restore physiological levels of this hormone, thereby addressing these underlying risk factors.

 Restoring hormonal balance through targeted therapies aims to correct the physiological disruptions that contribute to long-term organ damage.